Inspire Students with an Understanding of Creation by Earning a B.Ed. in Middle Education – Science

 Career Opportunities for B.Ed. in Middle Education – Science Graduates

-Upon successful completion of the B.Ed. in Middle Education, you will be prepared with a well-respected degree in education, Virginia licensure, and over 200 hours of classroom experience.
+Upon successful completion of the B.Ed. in Middle Education, you will be prepared with a well-respected degree in education, endorsement for Virginia licensure, and over 200 hours of classroom experience.
 This degree will equip you with all the necessary resources, tools, and knowledge needed to succeed as a middle school teacher.
 You may also pursue the following career opportunities:

 - Licensed middle education teacher